mirror/boost/boost/libs/parameter/doc/index.rst

 ``depth_first_search`` `parameter table`_, ``color_map`` is an
 “out” parameter.
 That means the five-argument ``depth_first_search`` overload should really take its final argument by non-``const`` reference.
-On the other hand, assigning into a keyword object yields a temporary |ArgumentPack| object, and a conforming C++ compiler will refuse to bind a non-``const`` reference to a temporary.
+On the other hand, when passing arguments by keyword, the keyword object's assignment operator yields a temporary |ArgumentPack| object, and a conforming C++ compiler will refuse to bind a non-``const`` reference to a temporary.
 To support an interface in which the last argument is passed by keyword, there must be a